junliu2050/ShiftedLaplacian_Vanka/README.md

 The MATLAB code used in our article **A Vanka-type multigrid solver for complex-shifted Laplacian systems from diagonalization-based parallel-in-time algorithms
 Applied Mathematics Letters** by Yunhui He and Jun Liu.

+Please adjust Lines 15-25 in the following code to select different examples:
+- ShiftedLaplacian_Vanka.m

 Licence Information: